mesosphere/kubeaddons-kommander/README.md

 1. update `mergebot-config.json` on `master` and set its version to the next patch release

 There is no need to merge back `stable-*` branches into master since we dont need to maintain a flat history anymore.

+# Tests

+## E2E

+This repo runs the E2E tests against the PRs of this repository.
+You can find more information [in this README](https://github.com/mesosphere/kommander/tree/master/system-tests#system-tests).